 However, the Council has provided car loans to employees at less than market rates (soft loans).
-In normal circumstances soft loans would be recognised and measured in the accounts at fair value, in accordance with the Code as disclosed in notes 14 to 15 to the financial statements on pages 39 to 43.
-However, car loans to employees have been considered at length and it has been concluded that the sum outstanding of £66,293 is not material.
-An interest free loan of $\pounds5,000$ to Gedling Council for Voluntary Services, of which $\pounds2,835$ remains outstanding, is similarly not material.
-Accordingly, no additional calculations for fair value have been undertaken and the car loans and local loans are recognised at the value of the sums loaned less repayments made.
+In normal circumstances soft loans would be recognised and measured in the accounts at fair value, in accordance with the Code as disclosed in notes 12 to 13 to the financial statements on pages 39 to 43.
+However, car loans to employees have been considered at length and it has been concluded that the sum outstanding of £37,824 is not material.
+Accordingly, no additional calculations for fair value have been undertaken and car loans are recognised at the value of the sums loaned less repayments made.